My bus rides are never boring, and Friday’s was no exception.

 At this moment I realize three things simultaneously.

-The first is that I can’t read and got on the wrong damn bus.
+The first is that I forgot how to read and got on the wrong damn bus.

 The second is that this particular bus will drop me about 3 (very long) blocks away from work.

-The third is that with the wind-chill being about -40…I was going to freeze my ass off.
+The third is that with the wind-chill being about -40…I was going to freeze my a*s off.